-VIC QLD TAS SA WA NSW ACT NT

-(a) the tenant accepts the objection; (b) the tenant does not notify the landlord within 14 days of whether or not it accepts it; or (c) the objection is upheld under the dispute resolution procedures of the RLA, the lease will not

-terminate (s.18(3)-(4) RLA).
+VIC QLD TAS SA WA NSW АСТ NT (a) the landlord believes it acted honestly and reasonably and ought fairly to be excused; and (b) the tenant is substantially in as good a position, (s.22(4) RLA). lf: (a) the tenant accepts the objection; (b) the tenant does not notify the landlord within 14 days of whether or not it accepts it; or (c) the objection is upheld under the dispute resolution procedures of the RLA, the lease will not terminate (s.18(3)-(4) RLA).